roboshoes/grunt-bake/README.md

 A string value that determines the location of the JSON file used to parse the includes with.

-#### options.verbose
-Type: `Boolean`
-Default value: `false`

-A string value that determines weather the grunt-bake should give extra console output.
-This can be used to track and debug which files have been created.

 #### options.section
 Type: `String`
 Default value: `""`